Resistor basics for beginners (Easy Guide, 2024)

+A resistor is a two-terminal passive electronic component that we use in our circuits for current limitation, voltage division, positive feedback, and much more.
 We measure the resistance value in Ohms.
 And the tool we use to measure and test resistors is called the multimeter and a component tester.
 These tools just give away the resistance value of our resistor in no time.

 Resistor basics & testing

-If we try to understand the concept of a resistor in a simple way.
-It should be like this.
 You know everything opposes a new change.
 Like we humans oppose new changes in our lives, we oppose adopting new habits and thought patterns.
 This resistance is like in nature of everything.

 We understood the importance of the resistance and created a separate component in our labs called the resistor which provides resistance to flow of current flow.

 A resistor is a two terminal passive device that opposes the flow of current through it.
+It is made of such materials that provide opposition to the current flow.

-Now you may think that we were talking about conductor resistance now we have made our own component.
+Now you may think that we were talking about conductor resistance now we have made our component.
 And you are right.
-Conductors offer opposition, but it is very low, and we need our own component with our own resistance value (designed to our specific needs and requirements).
+Conductors offer opposition, but it is very low, and we need our component with our own resistance value (designed to our specific needs and requirements).

 Circuit symbol of a resistor